-For Ruby, first install the AppMap extension VSCode or the AppMap plugin for RubyMine.
+For Ruby, first install the AppMap extension for VS Code or RubyMine.
 Then install the AppMap gem into your Ruby app and configure which source files and dependency gems you want to record.
 Finally, record AppMap files by recording your code - either using app remote recording, or by running test cases.
 Unlike static analysis, which only looks at your files on disk, AppMap records your code while it’s running – meaning it knows exactly what happened at every point and how all the code, services and data stores fit together.

 Coming up next: